aitorshuffle/aitorshuffle.github.io/_posts/2018-03-13-pbdl2017_slides_splits_adv_rgb2hs.md

 ---
-title: "Slides and train-test splits available for our Adversarial RGB to Hyperspectral paper"
+title: "Slides, updated arxiv and train-test splits available for our Adversarial RGB to Hyperspectral paper"
 date: 2018-03-13
 permalink: /posts/2018/03/news1/
 tags: